Jump ahead to

-Attack on Internet of Things (IoT)
+Attack on the Internet of Things (IoT):

 The number of identity theft incidents reported in the past two years is comparatively more than the number of incidents that have taken place in the past decade.
-Though several measures have been taken to curb this attack, changes in technology have resulted in sophisticated ways of attacking.
+Though several measures have been taken to curb this attack, technological changes have resulted in sophisticated ways of attacking.
 This has raised the question of privacy for organizations that completely operate using digital platforms.

 Password attacks still occupy the first position in cyber attacks.
 According to research, it was revealed that a major percentage of the population uses the same password for multiple sites.
 Also, it was found that close to 40% of the employees in an organization are prone to cyber attacks due to password compromise.

-Determining strengths and weaknesses: Irrespective of the size, every organization has to analyze the quantity of sensitive information it deals with and take necessary protocols to instill a rigorous cybersecurity system.
+- Determining strengths and weaknesses: Irrespective of the size, every organization has to analyze the quantity of sensitive information it deals with and take necessary protocols to instill a rigorous cybersecurity system.

-Apart from implementing such measures, several businesses today are employing certified professionals to manage their cybersecurity systems.
+Apart from implementing such measures, several businesses today employ certified professionals to manage their cybersecurity systems.
 An individual with Certified Information Systems Security Professional (CISSP) certification demonstrates the ability to establish, implement and manage a stringent cybersecurity system that protects the organization from cyber threats.
 With the advancement in technology, a CISSP professional showcases the acquired skill set in cybersecurity as per the industry standards.